Porta Antillas (East Region)

 Continuing along Route 187, crossing the 'Río Grande de Loiza' you enter the town of Loiza.
 Loiza is known as 'La Capital de la Tradición' - 'The Capital of Traditions' - for its 'bomba' music, traditional Taíno and African dishes, artistic creations and distinct Afro-Caribbean culture.
 Further down the road in Río Grande, is the Berwind Country Club a golf course open to the public.
 Just beyond Berwind on the left is the entrance to the award-winning St. Regis Bahía Beach Resort and it's Robert Trent Jr. designed Bahía Beach Golf Club.

-Taking Route 3 and / or Route 66 east out of the San Juan Metro area instead of 187, you will reach Hipódromo Camarero, the only thoroughbred racetrack in Puerto Rico.
-For those with shopping on their minds the Route 66 Outlet Mall is the largest shopping mall in the area.
+Taking Route 3 and/or Route 66 east out of the San Juan Metro area instead of 187, you will reach Hipódromo Camarero, the only thoroughbred racetrack in Puerto Rico.
+For those with shopping on their minds, the Route 66 Outlet Mall is the largest shopping mall in the area.
 Both the racetrack and outlet mall are located in the town of Canóvanas.
 Next is the town of Río Grande, home to El Yunque National Rainforest, 28,000 acres of lush tropical forest, hiking trails, waterfalls and spectacular mountain vistas.
-Río Grande is a golf lovers paradise with its championship golf courses like Trump International and many renowned beach resorts.
+Río Grande is a golf lovers' paradise with its championship golf courses like Coco Beach Golf Resort and many renowned beach resorts.

 The town of Luquillo is known for its beautiful Blue Flag designated beach and the popular kiosks located on Route 3 fronting the beach.
 The kiosks all serve Creole delicacies, fresh seafood, burgers, tacos etc. that are perfect with ice-cold beers; a great place to mingle with locals while enjoying the cool ocean breeze.
 We especially like "La Parrilla" restaurant, the food is fresh, expertly prepared and really good.